cleatherbury/Automage_updating_catalog_information/README.md

-*Report an error if available disk space is lower than 20% *Report an error if available memory is less than 500MB *Report an error if the hostname "localhost" cannot be resolved to "127.0.0.1" Create a python script named health_check.py using the nano editor:
+*Report an error if available disk space is lower than 20% *Report an error if available memory is less than 500MB *Report an error if the hostname "localhost" cannot be resolved to "127.0.0.1"

+Create a python script named health_check.py using the vi editor:
 ```
 vi ~/health_check.py
 ```